ozpv/huerotation/README.md

 For Windows users (XP or later), there is a fun real-time screen Hue Rotation effect Just compile using your favorite compiler and run the program to see it!

+Please note that it uses WinGDI so it isn't going to be the fastest, and there is no multi-monitor support It will assume the primary monitor which you have selected

 ## Features:

 One method of converting RGB to HSL values